NCD-RisC/dmpredict/README.md

 - `handheld_a1c` how HbA1c was measured, coded as 1 = using a POC
   handheld device, 0 = lab based measurement, NA = unknown

-If `iso` is not recognized, provide a string with one of the following in a variable named `Superregion`:
+If `iso` is not recognised, provide a string with one of the following in a variable named `Superregion`:

 - “Central and Eastern Europe”